 Of important note, Ho-Ho-Kus is also a borough of artists.
 Ho-Ho-Kus has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Ho-Ho-Kus’s character.

-Telecommuters are a relatively large percentage of the workforce: 27.47% of people work from home.
-While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
+One interesting thing about the economy is that relatively large numbers of people worked from their home: 27.47% of the workforce.
+While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-Ho-Ho-Kus is a good choice for families with children because of several factors.
-Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
-The borough’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
-Many people own their own single-family homes, providing areas for children to play and stability in the community.
+Because of many things, Ho-Ho-Kus is a great place for families with children to consider.
+First of all, many other families with children live here, making Ho-Ho-Kus a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
+The borough’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
+With regard to real estate, Ho-Ho-Kus has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
 Finally, Ho-Ho-Kus’s overall crime rate is lower than average for the country.

 The per capita income in Ho-Ho-Kus in 2022 was $127,820, which is wealthy relative to New Jersey and the nation.
 This equates to an annual income of $511,280 for a family of four.